katamyra/Notes/CS-1331/Test 2 Content/ArrayList.md

 > [!info] **Generics** - the use of parameterized types in class and method definitions
 > This is the \<String>, etc in the ArrayList definitions.
 >
-> We can write a generic class or method using generics so that it can handle any time of different objects.
-Generics also allow us to parameterize the types of variables/fields.
+> We can write a generic class or method using generics so that it can handle any time of different objects. **Generics also allow us to parameterize the types of variables/fields.**
 >

+Originally ArrayList stored objects, which would provide no real compile-time checking that we are using it cirrectly,